 If you want to pump water over large distances and to impressive heights of up to 150m using no fuel, electricity or human effort, the Papa Pump can deliver.
 Pump water 24/7 - giving essential clean water to remote villages and farms, enabling self-sufficient food production and offering new business opportunities to the community.

 Drinking water only accounts for 8-16 litres of water use per person per day whereas many 000's of litres are utilised by each person for washing, sanitation and food production.
-The Papa pump will provide continuous quantities of water from remote sources without the need for fuel, electric or human effort.

 How the Papa Pump can work for remote communities